Kashmir Life desk offers snapshots of the assembly elections that J&K witnessed post-partition

 February 1962

-By now autonomy was fairly reduced as Election Commission of India has replaced State Election and Franchise Commission.
+By now autonomy was fairly reduced as the Election Commission of India has replaced the State Election and Franchise Commission.
 But that made no difference.
-Of 44 seats in Kashmir and Ladakh, NC left just one for an independent candidate – Abdul Gani Mir (Handwara), getting 33 unopposed and rest with marginal contest.
+Of 44 seats in Kashmir and Ladakh, NC left just one for an independent candidate – Abdul Gani Mir (Handwara), getting 33 unopposed and the rest with a marginal contest.
 From Jammu, it took all except four seats.
 It was in this context that Pandit Nehru had famously told Bakhshi: “It would strengthen your position much more if you let a few seats to bona fide opponents”.
-In October 1963, Bakhshi resigned paving way for his puppet Shamsuddin Kath to takeover.
-In December 1963, Delhi was managing one of serious crisis in history when the holy relic disappeared from Hazratbal shrine.
+In October 1963, Bakhshi resigned paving the way for his puppet Shamsuddin Kath to take over.
+In December 1963, Delhi was managing one of serious crises in history when the holy relic disappeared from Hazratbal shrine.

 March 1967